PS Waverley (1899): World War II

 With the outbreak of World War II she was brought briefly back into service to evacuate children from Glasgow to areas on the Clyde coast, and was then requisitioned by the Royal Navy to serve as the lead ship of the 12th Minesweeping Flotilla.
 The flotilla consisted of five paddle steamers, was based at Harwich on the east coast of England, and tasked with sweeping the shipping lanes.
 On 28 May 1940, this flotilla was given orders to stock up and sail south to take part in Operation Dynamo, the effort to evacuate Allied soldiers from the beaches of Dunkirk.
-Having spent several hours attempted to tow off the beached HMS Oriole(PS Eagle III), Waverly was intercepted by 12 German Heinkels while returning to England with 600 troops on board.
+Having spent several hours attempted to tow off the beached HMS Oriole (PS Eagle), Waverley was intercepted by 12 German Heinkels while returning to England with 600 troops on board.
 After avoiding their bombs for about 30 minutes, one struck the port side of the ship and opened a 6-foot hole in the bottom of the ship.
 The ship sank near Kwint Bank Buoy with the loss of two crewmembers and about 150 troops.
 158 survivors were pulled from the water by the Cyclone, 285 by the PS Golden Eagle.
 A Dutch tugboat Java and two drifters picked up a few more.